daattali/beautiful-jekyll/jasp-resources.md

 ---
 layout: page
 title: JASP Resources
-subtitle: Here are a collection of teaching materials I have created for JASP.
+subtitle: Here is a collection of materials I have created for JASP.
 ---

 JASP is an open-source statistics package designed to make Bayesian statistics accessible.
 The package is very user-friendly and is perfect for introducing students to statistics with its minimalist design and continuously updated output.
 You can download it for free from their [website](https://jasp-stats.org/).